 This is a general purpose molecular dynamics code for simulations of mixtures of either rigid or flexible molecules, interacting by a force field consisting of Lennard-Jones, electrostatic, covalent bonds, angles and torsion angles potentials as well as of some optional terms, in a periodic rectangular, hexagonal or truncated octahedron cell.
 Rigid bonds are constrained by the SHAKE algorithm.
 In case of flexible molecular models the double time step algorithm is used.
-Algorithms for NVE, NVT and NPT statistical ensembles are implemented, as well as Ewald sum for treatment of the electrostatic interactions.
-Treatment of quantum correction to the atomic motion can be done within the Path Integral Molecular Dynamics approach.
-Possibility for free energy computations by the expanded ensemble method with Wang-Landau optimization of the balancing facor is included from v.5.2.
+Algorithms for NVE, NVT and NPT (including anizotropic NPT) statistical ensembles are implemented.
+Ewald summation is used for treatment of the electrostatic interactions.
+Computations of solvation free energies can be done by the expanded emsembles method with Wang-Landau optimization.

 The code is highly universal.
 It uses only standard Fortran statements and no external libraries (except MPI for parallel execution).